 Yes.
 CHS offers individual Electronic Navigational Charts (ENCs) in the S-57 vector format and individual Raster Navigational Charts (RNCs) in the BSB format for sale through its dealer network.
-If you would like to submit a licence request for this data electronically, please visit the CHS Chart Registry Service and Digital Data Portal.
-Please note that products intended for navigational use must be acquired through the dealer network.
+If you would like to submit a licence request for this data for non-navigation purposes please visit the CHS Digital Data Portal.
+Please note that products intended for navigational use must be acquired through the CHS dealer network.

 Do the chart numbers used for CHS digital charts correspond to the CHS paper chart numbers?

-The chart numbers listed on the back of CHS CDs correspond to the paper chart numbers for easy reference.
-However, the actual file numbers for the individual digital charts may or may not correspond with the paper chart number, depending on whether it is a Raster Navigational Chart (RNC) or an Electronic Navigational Chart (ENC).
+The actual file numbers for the individual digital charts may or may not correspond with the paper chart number, depending on whether it is a Raster Navigational Chart (RNC) or an Electronic Navigational Chart (ENC).

 The RNC number is essentially the same as the paper chart number – the first four digits match the paper chart number.
 Our ENCs do not match the paper chart numbers as they follow a separate numbering system for ENCs.
-If you have purchased a series of ENCs, the back of your ENC CD will indicate the equivalent paper chart numbers for your convenience.
-The CD also contains a text file which indicates the paper chart equivalents.
+The compressed folder (zip) contains a text file which indicates the paper chart equivalents.

 As a developer of electronic charts systems, what standards do I have to follow?

-To ensure your electronic chart system meets the carriage requirements under the Canada Shipping Act, 2001 (Charts and Nautical Publications Regulations, 1995), it needs to be an Electronic Chart Display and Information System (ECDIS) that conforms to the standards set by the International Hydrographic Organization (IHO) and the International Maritime Organization (IMO).
+To ensure that your electronic chart system meets the carriage requirements under the Charts and Nautical Publications Regulations, 1995 of the Canada Shipping Act, 2001 it needs to be an Electronic Chart Display and Information System (ECDIS) that conforms to the standards set by the International Hydrographic Organization (IHO) and the International Maritime Organization (IMO).

 The ECDIS is a powerful onboard navigational tool that uses official Electronic Navigational Charts (ENCs).
 For a system to be certified as "ECDIS compliant" it must be tested and approved by an independent authority.

 Systems that are not ECDIS compliant are called Electronic Chart Systems (ECS).
 If an ECDIS does not use the official Electronic Navigational Charts from a country's national hydrographic office, it cannot be considered an ECDIS but is instead an ECS.
-This is an important distinction because the carriage requirements are different for Electronic Chart Systems as outlined under the Canada Shipping Act, 2001 (Charts and Nautical Publications Regulations, 1995).
+This is an important distinction because the carriage requirements are different for Electronic Chart Systems as outlined under the Charts and Nautical Publications Regulations, 1995 of the Canada Shipping Act, 2001.

-What is the time period of a CHS license?
+What is the time period of a CHS licence?

 I have a CD that is several years old.
 How can I update my CD?

-You will have to purchase a new CD from an authorized CHS dealer.
+You will have to acquire a new chart collection from an authorized CHS dealer.
 Please see the list of digital chart dealers.
 Charts are now provided via digital download only.

 Why doesn't CHS make its charts available for free like the United States does?

-Canada and the U.S. have different domestic, fiscal and social policy.
+Canada and the U.S. have different domestic, fiscal and social policies.
 In the U.S., copyright laws prohibit the federal government from claiming copyright protection for the information it produces.